Bike Maintenance and Care Tips

 • Store your bike in a dry, cool place away from direct sunlight.

-• Use a bike rack or stand to keep it upright and minimize stress on the components.
+• Use a bike rack or stand to keep it upright and minimize stress on components.

-• If storing for a long period, inflate tires to the recommended pressure to prevent flats.
+• If storing for an extended period, keep tires inflated to the recommended pressure to prevent flat spots.

 • Cover the bike to protect it from dust and debris.